igor-makarov/xcake/docs/Getting Started.md

 ```

 This code is quite clearly telling xcake to create a new project; So lets see what happens.
-If we go to our folder and run `xcake` we should now have our xcode project. *phew* that was easy!
+If we go to our folder and run `xcake bake` we should now have our xcode project. *phew* that was easy!

 If we open it however it's not quite ready to use, it's still lacking any targets to actually build.
 So let's fix that :)